Waste Connections (NYSE:WCN) Releases Quarterly Earnings Results, Beats Estimates By $0.03 EPS

-Waste Connections (NYSE:WCN) posted its quarterly earnings results on Tuesday.
-The business services provider reported $0.70 EPS for the quarter, beating the consensus estimate of $0.67 by $0.03, Briefing.com reports.
-Waste Connections had a net margin of 3.83% and a return on equity of 10.44%.
-The business had revenue of $1.40 billion for the quarter, compared to analysts’ expectations of $1.38 billion.
-During the same period in the previous year, the company posted $0.65 EPS.
+Waste Connections (NYSE:WCN) posted its earnings results on Tuesday.
+The business services provider reported $0.70 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.67 by $0.03, Briefing.com reports.
+The business had revenue of $1.40 billion during the quarter, compared to the consensus estimate of $1.38 billion.
+Waste Connections had a return on equity of 10.44% and a net margin of 3.83%.
 Waste Connections’s revenue was up 3.2% on a year-over-year basis.
+During the same quarter last year, the company earned $0.65 EPS.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, March 17th.
-Shareholders of record on Wednesday, March 3rd were given a dividend of $0.205 per share.
-This is a positive change from Waste Connections’s previous quarterly dividend of $0.15.
-The ex-dividend date was Tuesday, March 2nd.
-This represents a $0.82 dividend on an annualized basis and a yield of 0.69%.
-Waste Connections’s payout ratio is currently 19.12%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 17th.
+Investors of record on Wednesday, March 3rd were paid a dividend of $0.205 per share.
+The ex-dividend date of this dividend was Tuesday, March 2nd.
+This is a boost from Waste Connections’s previous quarterly dividend of $0.15.
+This represents a $0.82 dividend on an annualized basis and a dividend yield of 0.69%.
+Waste Connections’s payout ratio is 19.12%.

 About Waste Connections